 Microsoft Access to Microsoft SQL Server Migration

 The ease of use and capabilities of Microsoft Access comes at a price: As a company or the functionality required grows, the issues of data security, reliability, response time and system management become increasingly problematic.

 The volumes and functionality requirements of an Access database will often exceed the original concept.

-Database migration is then essential for administration systems so that they can be provided with a more secure and robust environment.
+Database migration is then essential for administration Applications so that they can be provided with a more secure and robust environment.

 By keeping the application within the Microsoft family of products (Microsoft Access and SQL Server), and engaging an experienced programmer, the upgrade process can be manageable and cost effective.